Trebbiano Toscano Grape Variety

 Trebbiano’s great revival

 Fifteen years ago, the idea of an expensive white wine based on Trebbiano Toscano would have been met with deafening snorts of derision.
 And yet, Petrolo’s Boggina B Trebbiano cuvée sells for more than $60 a bottle.
-Complex, balanced, and seductively scented, it represents the complete antithesis of high-yield Trebbiano.
-And most importantly of all, Petrolo has inspired other growers to follow its lead.
+Complex, balanced, and seductively scented, Petrolo represents the complete antithesis of high-yield Trebbiano.
+Most importantly, Petrolo has inspired other growers to follow its lead.

 We first came across this remarkable wine in 2019.
 Tasted blind, you’d swear you were drinking Hermitage Blanc or perhaps a particularly exotic interpretation of Fiano.
 The nose is exquisite: a heady whirlwind of orange blossom, macadamia, honeysuckle, apricot, and lime.
 Meanwhile, the palate is rich and opulent, with textbook acidity balancing out the inevitable concentration resulting from such low yields.
 Critics and buyers have described Boggina B as “a bit of Burgundy with a Tuscan twist.”
 Yet this moniker is somewhat misleading.
 This beautiful wine is wholly and proudly Italian.
 It symbolized a country’s refusal to give up on a variety that many regarded as the apex of mediocrity.
 It represents the future of luxury Italian white wine.